-10 a) Questionnaire design and sample
+a) Questionnaire design and sample

 The questionnaire was distributed among a random sample in different working places including the public and private sector working in the construction industry in Kuwait.
 This sample contains the Ministry of public works, Kuwait Credit Bank, Ministry of Health, Ministry of Education, Kuwait University, Kuwait Central Bank, Kuwait Finance House, National Bank of Kuwait, Kuwait Oil Company.
 The total number of questionnaires was 601 questionnaires and the completed number of returned questionnaires is 283 completed questionnaires by a rate of 47% of questionnaire return.
 The questionnaire formed in two parts.
 It started with participant general information.
 It asks about gender, age, educational level, and job title.
 The second part of the questionnaire was a question that includes factors that influence motivation among employees.
 The factors were chosen based on the five needs of Maslow's theory with two factors representing each need.
-Salary and bonuses represent 97 the physiological needs while job security and promotion/growth factors represent safety and security needs.
-98 Recognition received for doing the job and Enjoyment of the work factors represents social needs.
-Responsibility 99 (being given responsibilities by management) and equality (being treated fairly) represent the self-esteem needs.
-100 The last need which is the self -actualization is represented by the last two factors which are expectancy (a 101 belief that effort will lead to the achievement of a target) and relationships (having a good relationship with 102 management and colleagues).
-103
+Salary and bonuses represent the physiological needs while job security and promotion/growth factors represent safety and security needs.
+Recognition received for doing the iob and Enjoyment of the work factors represents social needs.
+Responsibility (being given responsibilities by management) and equality (being treated fairly) represent the self-esteem needs.
+The last need which is the self -actualization is represented by the last two factors which are expectancy (a belief that effort will lead to the achievement of a target) and relationships (having a good relationship with management and colleagues).
+Each factor has 5 scale where the value of "1" stands for no influence whereas "5" shows the greatest influence.